Naelpuissant/FroopyDB/readme.md

 - [ ] clean error handling (too add when bored)
 - [ ] refactor method privacy (too add when bored)
 - [ ] range queries
+- [ ] Think about splitting files for each sstable (data, index, metadata)
 - [ ] Bloom filter
 - [ ] Skiplist custom
 - [ ] MMap potential use and benefits